 - 1. School sponsored dances are for grades 9-12.
 The Homecoming and Red/White Dances are exceptions with grades 7-12 allowed.
 Elementary dances are prohibited. - 2.
 Bare midriffs are prohibited.
 Female students should use modesty in their dress choices. - 3.
 Dance tickets must be purchased directly from the faculty sponsor.
 They must be purchased no later than 3:25 p.m. on the day of the dance.
 Tickets will not be sold at the door.
 The sponsor must write the student's name and date on the back of the ticket and keep a list of all persons attending. - 4.
 If a student brings a guest other than a Sacred Heart student, the Sacred Heart student is responsible for the guest's compliance with the dance policies.
+Guests will be required to complete the Dance Guest Form (found on the school website under About Us, Policies), to be completed by visiting student, parent, and administration.
 If the guest is asked to leave the dance, the Sacred Heart student who brought him/her must also leave.
 School rules and consequences apply at all extracurricular activities and the guest's violation of rules or policy will result in punishment for the Sacred Heart student. - 5.
 Students and guests must arrive at the dance by a time specified by school authorities.
 They will not be admitted after that time.
 Once the students and guests arrive at a dance, they may not leave until the dance is over unless their parent(s) come for them. - 6.
 No alcoholic beverages, tobacco products, vaping products, outside food or drinks, or drugs of any kind are allowed.
 Any student or guests found with or under the influence of alcoholic beverages or drugs will be turned in to the school authorities.
 Parents/guardians will be called to retrieve those persons and law enforcement officials will be contacted if warranted. - 7.
 Students and guests are expected to dance respectably.
 Inappropriate contact, touch, gesture, language, or activity of a sexual nature is unacceptable.
-Slam dancing, moshing, crowd surfing, running trains or any form of disruptive behavior is not allowed. - 8.
-In the event that a student is asked to leave a dance, parents/guardians and school authorities will be notified and disciplinary actions will be taken. - In case of inappropriate behavior, the student/guest will first be given a warning.
+Slam dancing, moshing, crowd surfing, running trains or any form of disruptive behavior is not allowed. \ - 8.
+In the event that a student is asked to leave a dance, parents/guardians and school authorities will be notified and disciplinary actions will be taken. - \In case of inappropriate behavior, the student/guest will first be given a warning.
 The second offense will result in having to sit out several dances.
 If the third offense occurs, the parent(s) of the student/guest will be called, and the student/guest will leave.
 This will result in suspension of the Sacred Heart student or the guest will not be allowed to return to Sacred Heart events.